Council Meeting

 Subject to endorsement, the recommended planning controls will be included in the planning proposal for the new Cumberland Local Environmental Plan (LEP).

-1. Endorse the proposed planning controls for the Auburn Town Centre as outlined in Attachment 1, which are supported by the Cumberland Local Planning Panel; and
+Recommendation That Council: 1.
+Endorse the proposed planning controls for the Auburn Town Centre as outlined in Attachment 1, which are supported by the Cumberland Local Planning Panel; and 2.
+Note that the above item will be included in the planning proposal for the new Cumberland Local Environmental Plan. |

 Report